jonathanlermitage/tikione-steam-cleaner/README.md

 ## Donations

-Because I'm not an emirate, you can help me with a PayPal donation ([jonathan@lermitage.biz](http://sourceforge.net/p/tikione/donate/)).
+Because I'm not an emirate, you can help me with a PayPal donation ([TikiOne, jonathan@lermitage.biz](http://sourceforge.net/p/tikione/donate/)).